 A Pupil of Mine Until He Turned to Evil: Sunset Shimmer was Celestia's pupil before Twilight Sparkle.
 Celestia explains that she ran away when she wasn't able to gain power as quickly as she wanted.
 The tie-in comic clarifies that it was her interest in the mirror, and her belief that it could somehow turn her into a princess, that eventually drove Celestia to suspend her studies since she was clearly too selfish to ever become one.

 Putting the Band Back Together: At the start of the film, the human versions of the Mane Six all utterly despise each other for various reasons thanks to Sunset Shimmer, and Twilight has to convince them to let go of their hatred and get along.
+The only exception is Applejack and Pinkie Pie, who still seem to get along fine.

 Race Against the Clock: Twilight only has three days to get her crown and get back to Equestria before the portal closes again for thirty moons (2.5 years).